-According to the Vedas, all creation results from Ishwara, the Supreme Purusha, and His prakriti (Maya).
-Amongst created things, time is regarded as the vibhuti (glory) of the Purusha, and space that of Prakriti.
+According to the Vedas, all creation results from Ishwara, the Supreme Purusha, and His Prakriti (Maya).
+Amongst created things, time is regarded as the vibhuti, the distinct power and glory, of the Purusha, and space that of Prakriti.

-Although particular macrocosmic and microcosmic creations have their end in time, yet the endless chain of creation goes on for ever.
+Although particular macrocosmic and microcosmic creations have their end in time, yet the endless chain of creation goes on forever.